nikagos/met-museum-project/README.md

 dbt duild
 ```
   * This will build and run tests against all the new dbt models in the **dev** environment db name `metmuseum`: `departments_base`, `objects_base`, `object_measurements`, and `constituents`.
 These should appear under Views in pgAdmin.
-7. If you have a production database too, you can also run
+7. If you have a production database too (i.e. a copy of the dev database `metmuseum`), you can also run
 ```
 dbt build --target prod
 ```